open-dxp/data-hub-bundle/doc/10_GraphQL/07_Mutation/01_Document_Mutations.md

 ### Tree API

-If you are not familiar with Pimcore's [editable naming strategy](https://docs.opendxp.io/docs/core-framework/Development_Documentation/Documents/Editable_Naming_Strategies.html) you can also use the nested approach.
+If you are not familiar with OpenDxp's [editable naming strategy](https://docs.opendxp.io/docs/core-framework/Development_Documentation/Documents/Editable_Naming_Strategies.html) you can also use the nested approach.

 ### Sample (Update a Page With an Areablock Using the Nested Approach)